On this page:

 Year 1 | Period 1

-You will start by learning standard workplace safety and building materials.
-You will then learn tools, site preparation, building layouts, foundations and floor frame systems, residential drawing, and interpretation.
+You’ll learn standard workplace safety and building materials.
+You’ll also cover tools, site preparation, building layouts, foundations and floor frame systems, residential estimating and drawing interpretation.

 Training length: 8 weeks